Cpruce/Botanist/README.md

 1. Brevity
 2. Relevance to categorization
-3. Homage to growing software through tools
+3. Homage to growing software

 ### Dependencies